Finding a job abroad is something I have gotten surprisingly good at over the years…

 Do ask your employer about this but also try to find someone who is not linked to the company to give you some additional advice.
-I find Couch Surfing (www.couchsurfing.org) a good place to find locals and expats in most countries who are normally more than happy to give you some advice.
+I find Facebook groups and Couchsurfing.org a good place to find locals and expats in most countries.
+They are normally more than happy to give you some advice.

 I quite easily accept a new challenge abroad but I’m not naive about it.
 Things very often don’t work out the way you expected them to.
 The job can turn out to be a disaster or the country a place where you really don’t feel comfortable staying.
 That’s ok, as long as you came prepared.

-From the first time I traveled alone when I was 17 years old I have always had three simple rules to feel safe and comfortable being abroad in an unknown country:
+From the first time I traveled alone (to Guatemala, when I was 17) I have always had three simple rules to feel safe and comfortable being abroad in an unknown country: